-To understand all this better, we had a Q & A with our ob/gyn Director of Health, Dr. Rebecca Dunsmoor-Su, on to test or not to test.
+To understand all this better, we had a Q & A with our ob/gyn Chief Medical Officer, Dr. Rebecca Dunsmoor-Su, on to test or not to test.

 Dr. Rebecca: Good question.
 Hormone levels are helpful when we are tracking fertility and ovulation induction [using hormonal therapy to prompt an ovary to release an egg].
 Taken several times, they can give a very tentative window into where in the fertility transition a woman is.

 But – and this is a big but – hormone levels are extremely variable throughout the cycle and even more irregular during the perimenopausal transition, so they become much less useful.

 This graph is of hormone levels in one woman over the course of 1 year in perimenopause.
 At the bottom you can see the spacing between her periods, which is very irregular.
 During this year her cycles vary from 99 to 20 days long.
 In the top graph are measurements of her FSH and LH, but if you look at how varied the FSH is (solid line), you'll notice that there are several time points where if measured it looks "normal" and several where it looks "post-menopausal" and lots in the middle.
 This is why it is not reliable.
 In the bottom chart you can see that her estrogen measurements are similarly irregular and all over the place (the dotted line) but most of the time are within the "normal" range.